core-wg/comi/draft-ietf-core-comi.md

 When multiple instances of a list exist, instance selection is possible as described in {{query}}, {{get-example}}, and {{fetch}}.

-CoMI also supports event stream resourced used to observe notification instances.
+CoMI also supports event stream resources used to observe notification instances.
 Event stream resources can be discovered using resource type (rt): core.c.ev.

 The description of the CoMI management interface is shown in the table below: